Skip to main content

 Generating blended profiles does not change any data on your target group.
 This is a helper endpoint that generates a complex JSON payload that you can plug into your draft target group in order to save and launch it.

-The output of generate blended profile will discard any quota values passed into it; we will apply our prediction of the right distribution.
+The output of the generate blended profile endpoint will discard any quota values you provide in the request.
+Instead, it applies our prediction for the optimal distribution based on historical data.
 You can review and edit these values before you save your target group.

 Request